 Remedy

-Jaguar will notify owners by mail and advise you to take your vehicle to a dealership to install a software update for the battery energy control module.
+Jaguar will notify owners by mail and provide a software update for the battery energy control module.
+Jaguar recommends parking your vehicle outside and away from other vehicles or buildings until the recall repairs are completed.
+For 2021 and newer vehicles, Jaguar send a wireless over-the-air software update to each vehicle.
+For 2019 and 2020 models, Jaguar will instruct you to schedule an appointment to have the update performed by a dealer.
 This software will monitor the high-voltage battery and warn you if it detects a problem.
 If this happens, the software will reduce the charging capacity to 75% and direct you to bring your vehicle to a dealership to inspect and, if necessary, replace the battery module and/or pack.
-Jaguar recommends parking your vehicle outside and away from other vehicles or buildings until the recall repairs are completed.

 Safety Risk

-A high-voltage battery that overheats could create a fire risk.
+A battery that overheats can create a fire risk, even while the vehicle is parked and turned off.

 Remedy